-The short answer is yes, but you can only open ONE of each type of ISA in each tax year – although you can have several “old” ones with different providers, in essence building up a collection.
-This means, you can have a cash ISA, a stocks and shares ISA, an Innovative Finance ISA and a Lifetime ISA at the same time.
+The short answer is yes, but you can only open ONE of each type of ISA in each tax year – although you can have several “old” ones with different providers.
+This means, you can have a cash ISA, stocks and shares ISA, an Innovative Finance ISA and a Lifetime ISA at the same time.

-In addition, you can transfer all or part of a previous year’s ISA monies into a new account in order to get a better interest rate, as well as opening a new account for the current year.
+In addition, you can transfer all or part of your existing ISA monies into a new account in order to get a better target interest rate, as well as open a new account for the current year (up to £20,000).

 But let’s go back to basics a little here, to put everything in context for you.